nitishabharathi/RE---NFA---DFA-Simulator/README.md

 # RE---NFA---DFA-Simulator
-A  c++ program to construct NFA, DFA, and minimized DFA from a given regular expression.
+A  c++ program to construct NFA and DFA from a given regular expression.